telephon/gailbot/README.md

 **NOTE:** Always copy and paste the custom model ID without punctuation marks when/if propmted by Gailbot.

-**NOTE:** If you are transcribing a file on a USB/remote drive under osX, use the /Volumes/your_drive/path... file path.
-The final audio files will be encoded and placed in your current 'gailbot' directory.

 ## Options

 ## Flags